my-own-web-services/mows/docs/ideas/ideas.md

 `docker run --net=host --cap-add=NET_ADMIN -e DHCP_RANGE_START=192.168.1.3 samdbmg/dhcp-netboot.xyz`

-the fix is to use the home network dhcp server or create a basic one ourselfs in the container listening on another ip addr
+the fix is to use the home network dhcp server or create a basic one ourself in the container listening on another ip addr

 the first variant might not always work but provides the "working" network config out of the box, its traffic would not be secure as it could be intercepted at any point in the network

-the second option requires the direct connection but will always work and be encrypted, when then switchting to the real network the config will be wrong and we will need to find out the new ip address of each node, this shouldnt be a problem though
+the second option requires the direct connection but will always work and be encrypted, when then switching to the real network the config will be wrong and we will need to find out the new ip address of each node, this should not be a problem though

 option 16 will also probably work as it is netboot over http (wireshark knows this) but it was hard to find elsewhere what option 16 meant